 • Fuel assistance - available for clients who have a valid driver's license and access to a vehicle that has valid tags, registration, and insurance.
-The actual miles driven by the client must be documented using MapQuest or Rand McNally.
+The actual miles driven by the client must be documented using Google Maps.
 Only the miles driven to and from the client's primary residence to a required activity or place of instruction will be reimbursed.
 The client must travel 10 or more miles round trip in a single day to receive fuel assistance.
 The current mileage reimbursement rate is \$0.35/mile, up to \$300.00 per month.
-Reimbursements will not be made for amounts less than \$50.00.
-Reimbursement amounts under \$50.00 will be held until the amount reaches \$50.00.
-Fuel assistance is limited to the first four months of training.
+Reimbursements will not be made for amounts less than \$30.00.
+Reimbursement amounts under \$30.00 will be held until the amount reaches \$30.00.